Goran-n/modern-saas-stack/apps/web/STYLE_GUIDE.md

-# Kibly Nuxt UI Pro Style Guide
+# Figgy Nuxt UI Pro Style Guide

 ## Overview
 This guide documents the proper usage of Nuxt UI Pro components and styling patterns to ensure a consistent, beautiful interface.